Museum of Sa Huynh Culture & Museum of the Revolution

 Assembly Hall of the Cantonese Chinese Congregation

-Founded in 1786, this assembly hall has a tall, airy entrance hall that opens onto a splendidly over-the-top mosaic statue of a dragon...
+Founded in 1786, this assembly hall has a tall, airy entrance that opens onto a splendidly over-the-top mosaic statue of a dragon and a...

 Japanese Covered Bridge

 This beautiful little bridge is emblematic of Hoi An.
 A bridge was first constructed here in the 1590s by the Japanese community to link...

 Just a few steps down from the Japanese Covered Bridge, this old house has a wide, welcoming entrance hall decorated with exquisite...

 With single origin brews, excellent cakes, juices and smoothies, this cool little spot wouldn't be out of place in the hipster precincts...

 Casual and laidback eatery owned by well-known Vietnamese-North American chef Duc Tran which focuses on authentic and tasty versions of...

 149 Ð Tran Phu · interesting places nearby